On the frozen wastes of Kastria…

 Sue: What about fingers?
 Do they count?

-The Doctor and Sarah are taken to a hospital.
+Sarah is taken to hospital.

 Sue: This could so easily have been a crossover with Casualty.
 Where’s Charlie when you need him?

-Me: Ah, Derek Thompson, the only actor to rub the back of his neck more times than Jon Pertwee.
+Me: Ah, Derek Thompson, the only actor to rub the back of his neck more than Jon Pertwee.

-Sue: Gallifree?
+Sue: “Gallifree”?
 Where the hell is Gallifree?

-Carter regains consciousness…
+Carter regains consciousness.

-Sarah strides into a nearby nuclear power station…
+Sarah strides into a nearby nuclear power station.

 Sue: It’s The Addams Family meets Torchwood.

-Me: No, that isn’t the right hand.
+Me: No, that’s not the right hand.

 I reach for a cushion.

-Sarah communicates with the spirit of Eldrad…
+Sarah communicates with Eldrad’s spirit.

 The Doctor probes Sarah’s mind for information about Eldrad.